jeroennoten/Laravel-AdminLTE/.github/CONTRIBUTING.md

 4. Review the coverage results, since you may need to create new tests (or change current ones) to cover your modifications.

 Please, do not commit the `vendor` or `<build-folder>` in your **Pull Request**.
 Also, note all the package tests are grouped into the `tests` folder.

+To keep the dependencies up-to-date before running the tests, you can execute `composer update` from time to time.